 When organizing a big event, such as a sports match, a music festival, or an international conference, you need to have a crowd control plan.
-It’s because hundreds and thousands of people will attend the event, and you will have to ensure nothing wrong happens.
+It’s because hundreds and thousands of people will attend the event, and you must ensure nothing wrong happens.
 In other words, having a crowd control plan, as the name says, means you will have the crowd under control.

 But why is this important?
-Simply told because you are dealing with many different people with different characters and don’t know what may happen during the event.
+Simply put, you don't know what may happen during the event because you are dealing with many different people with different characters.
 For example, there could be a sudden fight between two or a group of attendees because they are fans of the opposite teams playing in a football match.
-Or people might get lost in the venue's hallways where the event is held, looking for a toilet.
+Or people might get lost in the venue's hallways, looking for a toilet.

-Regardless of the situation, it’s something you wouldn’t like to happen because it will negatively affect the event organization.
+Regardless of the situation, you wouldn’t like it to happen because it will negatively affect the event organization.
 To minimize the risk of unpredicted events, you need to learn more about the crowd at the event.
-Once you know what kind of people will be there, you can prepare the place by placing signs around the venue, line dividers, and securing the place.
+Once you know what kind of people will be there, you can prepare the place by placing signs around the venue, lining dividers, and securing the place.

 Manage During An Event